-A Terrible Revenge The ethnic cleansing of the
+A Terrible Revenge

 The most grievous violation of the right based on historical evolution and of any human right in general is to deprive populations of their right to occupy the country where they live by compelling them to settle elsewhere. ... the victorious powers decided at the end of WWII to impose this fate on hundreds of thousands of human beings ... in a most cruel manner.

 — Albert Schweitzer, ca. Nobel Prize for Peace, Oslo, 1954.

 Ancestors of my best family friends lived in rural villages in land near the Danube River watershed.
 (Biggest crop: cannabis hemp.)
 They are known as the Danube Swabians and were among several peoples living outside of Germany's early 20th-century borders (often in enclaves resented by their neighbors) referred to as the ethnic Germans (Volksdeutsche).